N5GEH/n5geh.platform/README.md

-# FIWARE-Sandbox Setup
+# FIWARE-Example Setup

 Welcome to the quick setup of the fiware core on a Unix OS!
 Nevertheless, with some minor changes in the docker-compose files it might also work on a Windows OS but this is not tested so far!
-Anyway, you can not make use of the Makefiles directly and need to type in the docker commands directly!
+Anyway, you can not make use of the Makefiles directly using a Windows OS and need to type in the docker commands directly!

 **Note:** We mostly link, sum up and also copy official documentation written and published by the fiware foundation for that we do not claim ownership.